-Do you want to stand out with your blog and become the authoritative go-to blogger known for that one thing you're good at?
-Here’s how.
+Want to stand out with your blog?
+Do you want to become the go-to blogger known for that 'one thing' you're good at?
+Well, here's how.

-Every savvy blogger knows that one of the smartest ways to stand out in the blogosphere is to be as helpful as you possibly can.
+Almost every savvy blogger knows that one of the smartest ways to stand out in the blogosphere is to be helpful.

-Afterall, people come to blogs to get help and advice.
-They come looking for solutions to their problems, am I right?
+After all, people go to blogs to find help and advice.
+They turn to blogs for solutions to whatever problems they may have, am I right?

-So, how do you become the best problem-solving blogger in your niche?
+So, how do you become the best problem-solving blogger you can be in your niche?

-Or, just the best you can possibly be at helping your readers with their problems?
+Or, just the best you can be at helping folks in your blogging community with their problems?

-Well, in this post, I'll share with you just four but very powerful ways.
+Well, in this post, I'll share with you just four powerful ways.

-Firstly, it takes time to build an audience, and it takes even more time to define your audience properly, as in who they are, what they're interested in, what problems they're having, what their needs are, etc.
+It takes time to grow and define your audience in blogging.
+When I say define, I mean as in who your readers are, what they're interested in, what problems they're having, if any.
+What their needs are, etc.

 Anyhow, let's dive in.